This story appears in the third edition of Culture Trip magazine: the Gender and Identity issue.

 The Bauhaus in Weimar, Germany, promised exciting things for female students who were looking to break the mould – the school was to be the model for equality and progress in education.
-Walter Gropius, the school’s founder, enrolled 84 women and 79 men when the school opened in 1919, declaring there “should be no difference between the beautiful and the strong sex”.
+The school’s founder, Walter Gropius, enrolled 84 women and 79 men when it opened in 1919, declaring there should be “no difference between the beautiful and the strong sex”.
 Rather than their artistic tutelage being limited to the home, German women finally had the chance to pursue their passions in a professional capacity.

-Despite Gropius’s grand gesture of total equality, these ‘new women’ with freshly cut bobs and fierce ambition encountered the same old prejudices.
+Despite Gropius’s grand gesture, these ‘new women’ with freshly cut bobs and fierce ambition encountered the same old prejudices.
 Concerned that the Bauhaus wouldn’t be taken seriously with its influx of female students, Gropius swiftly relegated women to the weaving room.
-Only 11 female students managed to override the school’s decision to prevent women from working in the more “challenging” fields of metalwork and architecture.
+Only 11 female students managed to override the school’s decision to prevent women from working in the more ‘challenging’ fields of metalwork and architecture.

-However, despite Gropius’s confinement of women to frauenklasses, the female Bauhauslers created a lasting legacy, producing some of the school’s most commercially successful collaborations during its 14-year existence.
-The Bauhaus’s only female master, Gunta Stölzl, transformed the unpopular weaving classes into one of the school’s most prosperous departments, reaching a level of productivity previously unseen at the Bauhaus.
+However, despite Gropius’s confinement of women to arts deemed more domestic, the female Bauhauslers created an artistic legacy, producing some of the school’s most commercially successful collaborations during its 14-year existence.
+The Bauhaus’s only female master, Gunta Stölzl, transformed the unpopular weaving school into one of the most prosperous departments, reaching a level of productivity previously unseen at the Bauhaus.

-“[Stölzl] paved the way for a series of weavers and textile designers who went on to achieve international success,” write Ulrike Müller and Ingrid Radewaldt in Bauhaus Women: A Global Perspective (2019).
+“[Stölzl] paved the way for a series of weavers and textile designers who went on to achieve international success,” write Elizabeth Otto and Patrick Rössler in Bauhaus Women: A Global Perspective (2019).
 “She elevated improvisation and experimentation … and consistently motivated her students to grab hold of the ‘rope of industriousness’ with team spirit and passion.”

-One of the workshop’s most prolific designers, Anni Albers, had no intention of doing a “sissy” job, finding herself unenthusiastically at the loom rather than studying painting as she intended when she joined in 1922.
-Yet Albers was one of Stölzl’s most successful students.
+One of the workshop’s most prolific designers, Anni Albers, initially branded weaving as “sissy”, but found herself at the loom rather than studying painting as she’d hoped when she joined in 1922.
+She went on to become one of Stölzl’s most successful students.

-Albers admitted that “gradually threads caught [her] imagination” and incorporated painterly qualities in her textile work, influenced by her husband Josef Albers and teacher Paul Klee.
-Her groundbreaking work possessed its own distinctive vocabulary of abstract patterns and symmetrical motifs, juxtaposing natural yarns and man-made fibres in a new way.
-One of her most fruitful designs was a commission for the auditorium of the German Trade Union school – an innovative two-sided fabric that absorbed sound on one side and reflected light on the other.
+Albers said that “gradually threads caught [her] imagination”, and she incorporated painterly qualities into her textile work, influenced by the work of her husband, Josef Albers, and teacher Paul Klee.
+Her groundbreaking art displayed a distinctive vocabulary of symmetrical motifs and abstract patterns, juxtaposing natural yarns and synthetic fibres in a new way.
+One of her most fruitful designs was a commission for the auditorium of a German Trade Union school – an innovative two-sided fabric that absorbed sound on one side and reflected light on the other.

-While weaving was inevitably a central focus for the women of the school, it wasn’t the only area in which its female students excelled.
-Margarete Heymann-Loebenstein was admitted to the ceramics workshop on a trial basis as the masters could see she was gifted.
-She was taken under the wing of Gertrud Grunow, who famously made students ‘dance’ to the colour blue, encouraging them to engage all their senses when working with a material.
-Influenced by Grunow, Heymann-Loebenstein’s pottery took on a unique, playful style that didn’t conform to the rigid geometry usually associated with the Bauhaus aesthetic.
+While weaving was inevitably a central focus for the women of the school, it wasn’t the only area in which they excelled.
+Margarete Heymann-Loebenstein was admitted to the ceramics workshop on a trial basis after the masters noticed her talent.
+She was taken under the wing of Gertrud Grunow, who famously invited students to ”dance to the colour blue”, encouraging them to engage all their senses when working with a material.
+Influenced by Grunow, Heymann-Loebenstein’s pottery took on a unique, playful style that deviated from the linear and geometric aesthetics that came to define the Bauhaus movement.

 Despite the relative success of women like Heymann-Loebenstein, Stölzl and Albers, these male-dominated industries were still incredibly hard to break into.
-Even those that did progress beyond Bauhaus weren’t taken seriously enough by their male colleagues.
+Even those who did progress beyond the Bauhaus weren’t fully respected by their male colleagues.
 Marianne Brandt, for example, one of the rare exceptions who had the good fortune and tenacity to find her way into the metal workshop, felt this keenly throughout her career.

 “They expressed their displeasure by giving me all sorts of dull, dreary work,” recalled Brandt.
 “How many little hemispheres did I most patiently hammer out of brittle new silver, thinking that was the way it had to be and all beginnings are hard.”
 But it paid off – her beautifully simple geometric silverware made her one of the most commissioned metal artists.
-She was even appointed director of design in the prestigious Ruppelwerk metal factory in Gotha, one of the first women to accept such a position, but again she failed to win the respect of the technicians on the shop floor who were stuck in their conventional ways.
+She was even appointed head of design in the prestigious Ruppelwerk metal factory in Gotha, one of the first women to accept such a position, but sadly failed to win the respect of the technicians on the floor who were stuck in their conventional, discriminatory ways.

-“Under Nazism it became starkly evident that Bauhaus women […] had a significantly more difficult time finding work and safe haven,” write Elizabeth Otto and Patrick Rössler in Bauhaus Women: A Global Perspective.
-“They were more vulnerable than their male peers no matter how successful they had been during the vibrant interwar years.
-Clearly, their hold on success was more tenuous than that of their now better-known male colleagues.”
+“Under Nazism it became starkly evident that Bauhaus women … had a significantly more difficult time finding work and safe haven,” write Otto and Rössler in Bauhaus Women.
+“They were more vulnerable than their male peers no matter how successful they had been during the vibrant interwar years.”

-In addition, many of the school’s greatest women were written out of the history books.
+In addition, many of the school’s greatest women were written out of history.
 They were marginalised not just by the Bauhaus men but also by society.
-Only recently has there been a rise in appreciation for Bauhaus’s female collective, with institutions like the Tate Modern providing a “long overdue recognition of Albers’ pivotal contribution to modern art and design” in the first-ever UK retrospective of her work in 2018.
+Only recently has there been a rise in appreciation for the Bauhaus’s female collective, with institutions including the Tate Modern celebrating pioneering female figures; the gallery staged a “long overdue recognition of Anni Albers’s pivotal contribution to modern art and design” in the first-ever UK retrospective of her work in 2018.

 “Historians and commentators of the era, eager to emphasise Modernism’s love affair with architecture and industrial design, often did so at the expense of other disciplines,” explains Libby Sellers, author of Women Design (2018).
 “Consequently, many designers working in the fields of textiles, ceramics, toy design, set design and interiors – who were predominantly women – were often overlooked from contemporary accounts.
 These oversights have created blind spots in both our understanding and interpretation of design.
 The centenary of the Bauhaus is a wonderful opportunity for all this slight to be redressed.”